Bowdoin College Title IX Policy

 “Respondent” means the individual who is reported to be the perpetrator of conduct that could constitute Sexual Harassment.
 Pursuant to Title IX, any individual may be a Respondent, whether they are a Student, Employee or third party, so long as the alleged activity occurred within a Bowdoin Education Program or Activity against a person in the United States.

 “Responsible Employee” means any Bowdoin employee: who has the authority to take action to redress Sexual Harassment; who has been given the duty of reporting incidents of Sexual Harassment to the Title IX Coordinator or other appropriate College designee; or who a Student or Employee could reasonably believe has this authority or duty.
 This includes but is not limited to faculty, academic support staff, security personnel, coaches, residential life student and professional staff, deans and other College administrators.
+This excludes confidential and privileged resources listed above.

 “Sexual Assault” means an offense classified as a forcible or non-forcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation, as set forth below.